 Facebook agrees to provide additional documents in California AG data privacy probe

-Under a joint stipulation filed in San Francisco Superior Court, the company agreed by Nov.
-26 to respond some of the document requests.
+Under a joint stipulation filed in San Francisco Superior Court this week, the company agreed by Nov.
+26 to respond to some of the document requests.
 It also agreed to a schedule to provide additional documents in December and January.

-For California's document requests that remain in dispute, a judge will hold a Feb.
-19 hearing.
-Facebook did not immediately comment.
+For California's document requests that remain in dispute, a judge will hold a hearing on Feb.
+19.

+Will Castleberry, a Facebook vice president for state and local public policy, said Thursday in a statement that the company has "cooperated extensively with the state of California's investigation by providing thousands of pages of written responses and hundreds of thousands of documents over the past year.
+We look forward to continued cooperation and resolving the attorney general's remaining requests."

 Facebook also faces an investigation by 47 U.S. states and territories over concerns the company engaged in anti-competitive practices, put consumer data at risk and pushed up advertising prices.
 Additionally, it is under investigation by the FTC and the Justice Department.